5h4ng/MIT6.005-Software-Construction/notes/Reading 2-Basic Java.md

 ##### Special Packages

 - All classes "see" classes in the same package (no import needed)
-- All classes "see" claaes in `java.lang`
+- All classes "see" classes in `java.lang`
   - Example: `java.lang.String`; `java.lang.System`

 ### Java Interface